Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 - Seal tightly and set jars aside to allow to sit and cool down to room temperature.
 Once at room temperature you can put them in the refrigerator.

 - Allow to sit in overnight to allow flavors seep into the carrots and make them more flavorful.
-Tightly sealed they will keep up to a couple of weeks in the refrigerator, that’s if they last you that long!
+Tightly sealed they will keep up to a week or two in the refrigerator, that’s if they last you that long!

 Notes